 These developments raise the specter of a new wave of products liability litigation against breast implant manufacturers.
 The first published report linking breast implants to lymphoma appeared in medical journals in August of 1997.
 Numerous articles in peer-reviewed medical journals have continued to report the association in the intervening 20 years.
 Industry experts estimate that approximately 10 million women have breast implants worldwide, with about half of those residing within the United States.
 If implant manufacturers knew of this risk and failed to warn doctors and their patients, they could be held liable for the damages caused by the resulting lymphoma.

 Our law firm is investigating cases involving breast implants and lymphoma throughout the United States.
-If you would like to speak to a Columbia SC personal injury lawyer at Chappell, Smith & Arden about a potential case, please call us at 1 (888) 320-4094 or email us.
+If you would like to speak to a South Carolina personal injury lawyer at Chappell Smith & Arden, P.A. about a potential case, please call us at 1 866-881-8623 or contact us online.